alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - Number of successful HTTP requests / total HTTP requests (success rate)
 - Number of gRPC calls that completed successfully in < 100 ms / total gRPC requests

-Your first attempt at an SLI and SLO doesn’t have to be correct; the most important goal is to get something in place and measured, and to set up a feedback loop so you can improve.
+Your first attempt at an SLI and SLO doesn't have to be correct; the most important goal is to get something in place and measured, and to set up a feedback loop so you can improve.

-However, don’t let current performance limit you as you refine your SLO:
+However, don't let current performance limit you as you refine your SLO:

-Decide clearly who the “users” are in this situation.
+Decide clearly who the "users" are in this situation.
 These are the people whose happiness you are optimizing.

 Consider the common ways your users interact with your system—common tasks and critical activities.

 Draw a high-level architecture diagram of your system; show the key components, the request flow, the data flow, and the critical dependencies.
-Group these components into categories listed in the following section (there may be some overlap and ambiguity; use your intuition and don’t let perfect be the enemy of the good).
+Group these components into categories listed in the following section (there may be some overlap and ambiguity; use your intuition and don't let perfect be the enemy of the good).

 In order to capture both the typical user experience and the long tail, we also recommend using multiple grades of SLOs for some types of SLIs.
-For example, if 90% of users’ requests return within 100 ms, but the remaining 10% take 10 seconds, many users will be unhappy.
+For example, if 90% of users' requests return within 100 ms, but the remaining 10% take 10 seconds, many users will be unhappy.
 A latency SLO can capture this user base by setting multiple thresholds: 90% of requests are faster than 100 ms, and 99% of requests are faster than 400 ms. This principle applies to all SLIs with parameters that measure user unhappiness.

 The proportion of records written that can be successfully read.
 Take particular care with durability SLIs: the data that the user wants may be only a small portion of the data that is stored.
 For example, if you have 1 billion records for the previous 10 years, but the user wants only the records from today (which are unavailable), then they will be unhappy